top of page

 The jungle’s greediest resident has a bold plan: for lunch, he would quite like “a nice juicy little child.”
 What follows is a series of “secret plans and clever tricks” as the Enormous Crocodile disguises himself in increasingly inventive ways in an attempt to catch his meal.

 Thankfully, the other jungle animals are always watching.
 Each plan is foiled in turn, with the story gently exploring ideas of bravery, teamwork and speaking up — all delivered with humour and a lightness that never feels heavy-handed.
+The comedy is perfectly pitched — cheeky, playful and just daring enough without ever being genuinely scary.

 The Enormous Crocodile at The Lowry - Performers in earthy costumes with grass headpieces act on stage with green jungle backdrop, expressing surprise and intrigue.